-This is the second of a 3-part blog series to help funders leverage relationships with traditional media.
+This is the third of a 3-part blog series to help funders leverage relationships with traditional media.
 Our thanks to Patti Giglio of PSG Communications, LLC, for her contributions to our new media toolkit for Exponent Philanthropy members, the basis for this blog series.

 Most reporters want to get it right and approach their work with journalistic integrity.
 You should assume the inquiry represents an opportunity, not a threat.